ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

     That's where the cool stuff we're going to make comes in!

-10. select the script in the Hierarchy, and drag the trigger onto it to become custom property. do this for both open and closed chest.
+10. First, in order to use that trigger in our script, we need to access it.
+Select your `TreasureChest` script in the Hierarchy.
+While it is selected, click and drag the trigger onto the Properties window for the script.

-11. create custom property of asset reference type for OpeningVFX and one for LockedVFX
+    This adds the trigger as a *custom property* on the `TreasureChest` script.
+Custom properties are wonderfully simple ways to use any part of the project or hierarchy that you need to in your code.

+    Do this same action--dragging the objects from the Hierarchy into the script Properties window--for the Chest Small Opened and the Chest Small Closed.

+    [IMAGE]

+11. We need two other custom properties on our script.
+At the bottom of the Properties window, click the "Add Custom Property" button.
+Choose the type AssetRefernce, as we'll be adding something here that we haven't created yet.
+Name this one OpeningVFX, and the second one (also an AssetReference type) LockedVFX.

-12. double click script to open it
+12. Now that we've got everything we need, double click the TreasureChest script to open it up!

-13. copy all the custom prop references from the script properties
+13. We'll want all those custom properties we created.
+To use the code for accessing them, copy it from the Properties window of the script.

+    1. A handy prepared snippet of code for everything you need is listed beneath the custom properties of the script.
+Right click in this black box of text, and click *select all*, then again and click *copy*.

+    2. Now in your script, right click and paste everything in there!

 14. now we create a function OnSwitchInteraction()